Grammar / Grammar shorts / Come vs Go – Grammar Shorts

 Use either come or go

-When we talk about a person who isn’t the speaker or the listener, we can use either come or go.
-We use come if we are describing the movement from the perspective of the person who is moving towards another person, and we use go if we are describing the movement from the perspective of the person who will be receiving the visit.
+When we talk about a person who isn’t the speaker or the listener, we can use either come or go, depending on perspective.
+We use go if we are describing the movement from the perspective of the person who is travelling (towards there), and we use come if we are describing the movement from the perspective of the person/place that will be receiving the visit (treated as here).

 Register for more Content without ADS!